 Disability insurance is an insurance policy that will pay you part of your income if you’re unable to work for a period of time because of illness, injury or accident.

 At its core, disability insurance is income insurance.
 It’s a policy that makes sure money keeps coming into your household even if your paycheck temporarily stops because you’re laid up.
+You can either qualify for short term disability insurance (for temporary disability) or long term disability insurance (for total disability).

 In reality, disability insurance covers far more than just the typical slips, trips, bumps and bruises of life.